 It is right that the consistent share of minerals that your body needs originate from the food you eat.
 Even though distilled water does not give extra minerals that other common drinking water gives, they can be substituted by different sources.

-Along these lines, you can keep away from the dangerous effects of contaminants in various types of water while enjoying a balanced eating regimen and decent health.
+Along these lines, you can avoid the dangerous effects of contaminants in various types of water while enjoying a balanced eating regimen and decent health.

 Other Uses of Distilled Water